Details of terms and conditions which apply to candidates

 disabilities including those who are dyslexic, blind, partially

 sighted or those with dexterity impediments.

 If you are disabled or have a condition which you believe should

-be taken into consideration in assessing your coursework
+be taken into consideration in assessing your dissertation

 performance, you should apply in writing, enclosing evidence from a

 professional, such as a Chartered Educational or Occupational

 Psychologist, an Associate Member of the BDA or specialist trained